sooyeonyi/sooyeonyi.github.io/_pages/teaching.md

 * **My Role**:
 As co-instructor, I led weekly virtual discussions with students and experts, covering California's water history, hydrologic systems, and management challenges.
 I co-led the student video project, where participants created 5-minute videos, which will be featured on the COEQWAL website.

-* List of Courses, Year, and My Role
+* List of Courses Taught in the Past

 | Role             | Year   | Course                                                       |
 | --------         | ------ | ------------------------------------------------------------ |